tonyfahrion/Docker-Hub-API/README.md

 **NOTE**: This builds upon the wonderful work from https://github.com/RyanTheAllmighty/Docker-Hub-API.
 So main goal was to get rid of the `request` node package and make this library as thin as possible, while keeping the maintenance burden as low as possible.
 Might be broken at the moment.

+During the transition phase, this node module will not get published to see how this module evolves and find an appropriate name for it.
+It is planned to come up with another module that allows to consume the docker hub API results easier, but opinionated.

-Thin Docker Hub is an API library written for NodeJS to access the official Docker Hub/Registry.
+Thin Docker Hub is an API library written for NodeJS to access Docker registries.

 ## Install
 To install this package into your project simply run the following: